 KNR Legal Blog

-What exactly is pain and suffering?
-Essentially, it’s a legal term that refers to the physical, psychological, and emotional stress that often arises after an accident.
-Since there is no bill or receipt you can use to prove how much pain and suffering you’ve experienced, you may be wondering how pain and suffering is calculated.
+That term might seem vague, but it’s a legal term that refers to the physical, psychological, and emotional stress that often arises after an accident.
+Since there is no bill or receipt you can use to prove how much pain and suffering you’ve experienced, you may wonder how pain and suffering are calculated.
 We can help you with that.

 If you’ve been hurt in an accident that was not your fault, reach out to our experienced Ohio personal injury lawyers at Kisling, Nestico & Redick.
 We can help calculate your pain and suffering and ensure you receive the maximum compensation you may deserve.

 Call us at 1-800-HURT-NOW today to set up a free, no-risk consultation.

 Pain and suffering is considered a non-economic damage.
 This means there are several elements to evaluate when awarding compensation.
 You will need to prove that the accident:

 Pain and suffering is subjective to each victim’s situation.
 Someone with a broken leg may experience different issues than someone with a neck injury.
 Therefore, there are various methods law firms and insurance companies may use to calculate what you’re owed.